joshuasommerfeld/klaxons-at-dawn/README.md

 In addition to this, no scene should split the party up for an extended period of time, unless an effect calls for it such as an escalation or character special move.

-The active player in a scene has the last word per decisions within their scene, though we encourage that discussion is had at the table around what would be best.
+The active player in a scene has the last word per decisions within their scene, though we encourage all players engage in a discussion on what would be the most fun.
 Remember the goal is to make a great story, not to be the last character standing!

 ## Escalations